 A chin-length cut bet suits ladies with oval or square-shaped faces.
 This chin-length haircut is a version of a French bob that is often coupled with a fringe.

 A cute bob with fringe is chic and modern.
-Shorter bob looks breathtaking on most face shapes but especially the heart and oval facial shapes.
+Shorter bobs look breathtaking on most face shapes, but especially the heart and oval facial shapes.
 Shorter styles are fun, require low upkeep, and are very playful.

 Ladies searching for a haircut that is flattering for a round face should consider a French bob.
-A French bob is a short haircut that is cut at the level of your chin.
-This cut is styled often with fringe.
-This cut is versatile, easily styled, and flattering.
+A French bob is a short haircut that is cut at the level of your chin and is versatile and easily styled.